Mario Mergola

 Its'a me, Mario!

-- Hands-on experience with Unreal Engine 5, Unity, Godot, and Python
+- Hands-on experience with Unity, Unreal Engine 5, Godot, Python, Articy, and structured design documentation

-Game Design Portfolio -- Quest, Narrative, Systems, Data
+Game Design Portfolio -- Technical, Systems, Quests, Progression

-Mass Effect 2: Mission Logic Recreation (Portfolio Piece) -- Game Designer, Narrative Designer, Programmer
+Mass Effect 2: Mission Logic Recreation (Portfolio Piece) -- Technical Designer, Narrative Designer, Programmer

 Challenge: Complex Branching Mission Logic